 For instance, the blog needs re-designing and could really do with at least one post a week.
 Or someone can take on the task of building a mailing list and writing and designing at least one email a month.
 There is also the role of Social Media Manager who can make sure there is a constant presence on Facebook, Twitter, Google+ and Instagram, while also building new profiles and maintaining them.
 And, a news correspondent that can look out for relevant news articles and post them on the website as soon as possible to help create a steady flow of traffic to the website.
 And loads more.

-So, if you are interested in joining my virtual team; I look forward to hearing from.
+So, if you are interested in joining my virtual team; I look forward to hearing from you.
 And who knows what may happen in the future.
 At the very least we can build a working relationship that can facilitate networking opportunities.

 Please email me at firstname.lastname@example.org where I can tell you more about the project, and we can then discuss what you’re interested in taking on and try out a few projects and see how they go.